n30dyn4m1c/usd-rednews-ea/README.md

-# 🛎️ USD News & Holiday Reminder EA
+# 🛎️ USD Red News Reminder EA

-An MQL5 Expert Advisor for MetaTrader 5 that scans today’s US economic calendar and sends reminders for USD high-impact (“red”) and holiday (“gray”) events every 30 minutes.
+An MQL5 Expert Advisor for MetaTrader 5 that scans **today and tomorrow’s** US economic calendar and sends reminders for **high-impact USD news events** (a.k.a. “red news”) every 30 minutes.

 ---